sebastiendfortier/fstcatalog/README.rst

 What is it?
 -----------

-fstcatalog is a set of functions that help cataloging fst file records.
+This module provides a class for cataloging fst files into an intake catalog.

 fstcatalog philosophy
 ---------------------